mslinn/go-ethereum-walkthrough/packages.md

 ## Packages {#packages}

 `geth` defines 244 packages.
-I don&rsquo;t list them all here.
+Only the top-level packages are discussed here.
 The [`godoc`](https://godoc.org/github.com/ethereum/go-ethereum#pkg-subdirectories) for the project contains much of the following documentation for the top-level packages.
-I provided the rest of the information from disparate sources, including reading the source code:
+The rest of the information was taken from disparate sources, including reading the source code:

 Note: The [`build/`](https://github.com/ethereum/go-ethereum/tree/master/build) directory does not contain a Go source package; instead, it contains scripts and configurations for building the package in various environments.